 When creating a video, you should think of the goal behind the video and not get pulled in many different directions.
-If you want to generate more leads, create content around the services you provide and then at the end of the video make sure you have a call to action to get people to reach out to you.
+For example, if you want to generate more leads, create content around the services you provide.
+Then, at the end of the video ensure a call to action spurs people to reach out to you.

-If the goal of the video is to create trust you could create content where you interview past customers or you could show behind the scenes footage of your staff and company to show that you are real people and are not another faceless company on the internet.
+Alternatively, if the goal of the video is to create trust, then focus on interviews with previous customers.
+Or, show behind the scenes footage of your staff and company that highlight real people and are not another faceless company on the internet.